Strong Voices

 Music of the Baroque is grateful to the individual donors and following foundations for their support in maintaining and expanding the Strong Voices program:

-For more information about the “Strong Voices” program, please contact Director of Artistic Operations Julie Griffin.
+For more information about the “Strong Voices” program, please contact Director of Artistic Operations and Education Julie Griffin.